JonrGull/JonrGull/README.md

 - I’m currently learning **React and TypeScript**

+-  <a href="https://www.linkedin.com/in/jon-gull/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAACHn66QB9OJGc8obNnPJoNqeiHC3mA3dGk4,1635474918217)/" target="_blank" rel="noopener noreferrer">Have a look at my resume on LinkedIn</a>.</p>

 - [> Have a look at my resume on LinkedIn <](https://bit.ly/3HzFqRd)

 <h3 align="left">Connect with me:</h3>